 • Create ways kids can give of themselves.
 Let them make cards or little gifts for the one facing cancer.
 Encourage them to pray specifically for that person every day.
 If the child is the one with cancer, follow Ian’s family’s lead and minister to others going through hard times.
 It’s so much easier to get our minds off our own troubles when we reach out to others.

 • Don’t make promises you can’t keep.
 We never told our girls “Mommy will be fine” because there was no such guarantee.
-We did promise them that the doctors would do everything they could to make me well, I would do everything to get well and that we expected I would become well.
+We did promise them that we will consult with the top cancer and rare disease specialists in the US to do everything they could to make me well, I would do everything to get well and that we expected I would become well.

 • Empower them by praying for them and with them—as in out loud and not just at mealtimes.
 Show them how to trust God even when we don’t like our situation.
 Don’t promise them that the one with cancer will be healed, but promise them that the One who created that person loves him/her with an everlasting love and will never leave them.

 Facing cancer with children can be a wonderful first-hand lesson of the supernatural power of God in our lives.
 Help guide them to the path of peace as the Lord guides you there, too.
 The positive impact of this journey can be seen for generations to come.

 future generations will hear the story of how the Lord rescued us.

 of what He has done.”
 (Psalm 22:30-31 The Voice)

 “He will listen to the prayers of the destitute.